By Mike Toulch, Senior Engagement and Policy Analyst

 For investors, the commitment to the disclosure on financed emissions provides both clarity and context to how banks contribute to the low-carbon transition.
 Many banks have been quick to make sustainable finance commitments “in principle.”
 But it has been difficult for investors to assess specific strategic changes associated with those commitments without understanding whether the bank’s substantial lending portfolio contributes to the low-carbon transition.

 Previously, that effort has been hampered by the lack of a unified methodology for measuring financed emissions.
-One standard that has garnered significant interest from banks and investors is the framework set out by the principles for carbon-aligned accounting financials (PCAF).
+One standard that has garnered significant interest from banks and investors is the framework set out by the Partnership for Carbon-aligned Accounting Financials (PCAF).
 PCAF is a global initiative to develop transparent carbon accounting practices to assist financial institutions in aligning their portfolios with the Paris Climate Agreement.

 TD Bank has now committed to joining the PCAF initiative, joining Vancity Credit Union, Desjardins, and AIMCo in adopting the standard.